rust-lang/rust/text/0000-cargo-build-command.md

   available (`foo`) will be those in `links` for immediate dependencies of the package being built.
 Note that each metadata `key` will be uppercased and `-` characters transformed to `_` for the name of the environment variable.
+* If `links` is not present, then the command is unconditionally run with 0 command line arguments, otherwise:
 * The libraries that are requested via `links` are passed as command line arguments.
 The pre-built libraries in `links` (detailed above) will be filtered out and not passed to the build command.
 If there are no libraries to